When looking into how to make a home studio, there are many things to consider.

 5. Acoustically treating the environment

-But, Stewart, why is acoustic treatment necessary?
+Arguably the most important aspect for a home studio set-up is an acoustically treated room.
+Choosing to go into the voice-over industry without any sound treatment won't get you very far.
+The sound quality of the recordings you make won't be up to par with the professional standard expected.
+But why is acoustic treatment necessary?
 Well, sound waves bounce off any surface, particularly hard surfaces like bare walls.
 Acoustic treatment can reduce the reverb and reflections that a mic will pick up from an untreated room.
-Without it, it will sound extremely reverberant (depending on the size of the room).
-‘Boxy’ is often a complaint about recordings in small, square rooms – it ca literally sound like it was recorded in a box.
+Without it, it will sound extremely reverberant (depending on the size of the room) and creates major headaches for professional audio engineers.
+'Boxy' is often a complaint about recordings in small, square rooms - it can literally sound like it was recorded in a box.

 Learn more about acoustic treatment options in this article.